opnsense/docs/source/development/backend/modelConstraints.rst

 gt  greater than
 gte greater than or equal
 lt  lesser than
-lte lesser than or ewual
+lte lesser than or equal
 eq  equal
 neq not equal
 === =====================